cadms/resfinder/README.md

 acquired antimicrobial resistance genes in total or partial sequenced isolates of bacteria.

+This repository also contains a python script resfinder.py which is  a new version of ResFinder, but not yet running on the CGE server.
+This program was added because it uses a newer version of blastn,  which, in contrary from the blastall version that the perl script uses, is avail to download.

 ## Content of the repository
 1. resfinder.pl - the program
-2. INSTALL_DB   - shell script for downloading the ResFinder database
-3. UPDATE_DB    - shell script for updating the database to the newest version
-4. VALIDATE_DB  - python script for verifying the database contains all required files
-5. brew.sh      - shell script for installing dependencies
-6. makefile     - make script for installing dependencies
+2. resfinder.py - (same program with using a available blastn version - blastn-2.2.26+)
-7. test.fsa     - test fasta file
+3. test.fsa     - test fasta file

 ## Installation